sjfakharian/Data-Insight-Tools/Causal_Connector.md

 P(Y=y|do(X=x)) = ∑z P(Y=y|X=x, Z=z)P(Z=z)

-This formula shows how to compute the effect of an intervention on X from observational data by adjusting for a set of variables Z that satisfy the backdoor criterion[^1].
+This formula shows how to compute the effect of an intervention on X from observational data by adjusting for a set of variables Z that satisfy the backdoor criterion.

 ## Key Techniques and Methods in Causal Inference